 Ancient Robots: Archytas' Pigeon, Ctesibius' Clepsydra, and More

-It was in 400 BCE that the first automaton was designed by Archytas of Tarentum, who is today considered the father of mathematical mechanics.
-Archytas' Pigeon was a steam-powered autonomous flying machine.
-Its wooden structure was based on the anatomy of a pigeon, and contained an airtight boiler for the production of steam.
+The first automaton was designed in 400 BC by Archytas of Tarentum, who is today considered the father of mathematical mechanics.
+Archytas' "Pigeon" was a steam-powered autonomous flying machine.
+Its wooden structure was based on the anatomy of the pigeon, and it contained an airtight boiler for the production of steam.

-In 250 BCE, Ctesibius created a clepsydra, or water clock, sporting a number of elaborate automatons.
-Though water clocks had been in use for centuries at that point all over the world, it was during this period that Greek and Roman inventors began to update the basic designs of the clocks with features like bells, gongs, and moving figurines.
+In 250 BC, Ctesibius created a clepsydra, or water clock, sporting a number of elaborate automatons.
+Though water clocks had already been in use for centuries at that point, it was during this period that Greek and Roman inventors began to update the basic designs of the clocks with features like bells, gongs, and moving figurines.

 But it wasn't just the ancient Greeks and Romans who were experimenting with robotics.
-There are accounts of automatons from ancient China, like a passage in Lie Zi from the 3rd Century BCE which describes a singing and dancing robot that performed for King Mu of Zhou.
+There are accounts of automatons from ancient China, as in a passage in the Daoist book Lie Zi, written in the 3rd Century BC.
+The passage describes a singing and dancing robot that performed for King Mu of Zhou.

 11th Century to the 15th Century: Humanoid Automatons and da Vinci's Knight

 Al-Jazari's influence is particularly apparent in the later work of Leonardo da Vinci.
-In 1495 the famous Italian artist and painter designed an autonomous knight, which featured a series of pulleys and gears that allowed it to move its arms and jaw, as well as sit up.
+In 1495, the famous Italian artist and painter designed an autonomous knight, which featured a series of pulleys and gears that allowed it to move its arms and jaw, as well as sit up.

 16th Century to the 18th Century: Flying Robots and Musical Automatons

-The creation of robots which were mainly designed for entertainment purposes became ever more popular between the 16th and 18th centuries.
+The creation of robots for entertainment purposes became even more popular between the 16th and 18th centuries.
 Though these automatons were created to entertain, it's important not to treat their designs flippantly.

-Another key figure of this time in the creation of entertaining and insutrial machines was Jacques de Vaucanson.
+Another key figure of this time in the creation of entertaining mechanical machines was Jacques de Vaucanson.
 In 1737 Vaucanson created The Flute Player - a life-sized humanoid automaton that could play up to 12 different songs on the flute.

 The 19th Century: Chess-Playing Machines and Early Experiments With Speech

-The most famous of these creations was The Turk, built by Wolfgang von Kempelen in the 1770s and which toured until 1854.
-Though it appeared as though The Turk could play chess, the device was revealed to be a fraud that was operated by a chess player concealed within its box.
+The most famous of these creations was The Turk, built by Wolfgang von Kempelen in the 1770s, and which toured until 1854.
+Though it appeared as though The Turk could play chess, the device was revealed to be a fraud - it was actually operated by a chess player concealed within its box.

-The machine featured a humanoid feminine face connected to a keyboard, where the face's lips, jaw, and tongue could be controlled.
-A bellows and ivory reed provided the machine's voice, and pitch and accent could be altered through a screw in the face's nose.
+The machine featured a humanoid, feminine face connected to a keyboard, from where the face's lips, jaw, and tongue could be controlled.
+A bellows and an ivory reed provided the machine's voice, and pitch and accent could be altered through a screw in the face's nose.

 The Early 20th Century: El Ajedrecista, Eric, and Gakutensoku

 While The Turk was revealed as a fraud, the early 20th Century saw the creation of the first true chess-playing robots.
-Built in 1912 by Leonardo Torres y Quevedo, El Ajedrecista (directly translated as "The Chess Player") was the first real chess-playing robot and is considered by some to be a precursor to video games.
+Built around 1912 by Leonardo Torres y Quevedo, El Ajedrecista (directly translated as "The Chess Player") was the first real chess-playing robot and is considered by some to be a predecessor to video games.

-Eric's movements were controlled by a series of gears, ropes, and pulleys and the robot reportedly spat sparks from its mouth.
-As an homage to the Čapek's 1921 play Rossumovi Univerzální Roboti - where the term "robot" was first officially coined - Eric had the letters R.U.R. engraved into its chest.
+Eric's movements were controlled by a series of gears, ropes, and pulleys, and the robot reportedly spat sparks from its mouth.
+As an homage to the Čapek's play Rossumovi Univerzální Roboti - where the term "robot" was first officially coined - Eric had the letters R.U.R. engraved into its chest.

 The following year saw the debut of the first Japanese robot - Gakutensoku.
-Built in 1929 by biologist Makoto Nishimura, Gakutensoku was over seven feet (2.1 meters) tall and could change its facial expressions through the movement of gears and springs in its head.
+Built around 1929 by biologist Makoto Nishimura, Gakutensoku was over seven feet (2.1 meters) tall and could change its facial expressions through the movement of gears and springs in its head.

 The 1940s: Asimov's Laws of Robotics and the First Artificial Neural Networks

-While the 1920s saw the introduction of the term "robot", it wasn't until Isaac Asimov's 1942 short story Runaround that the term "robotics" appeared.
-In this story, Asimov laid out his famous three laws of robotics - that robots must not harm humans, that they must obey orders from humans, and that they must protect themselves from threats provided their self-preservation doesn't break either of the first two laws.
+While the 1920s saw the introduction of the term "robot", it wasn't until Isaac Asimov's 1942 short story Runaround that the term "robotics" appeared in print.
+In this story, Asimov laid out his famous Three Laws of Robotics - that robots must not harm humans; that they must obey orders from humans; and that they must protect themselves from threats, provided their self-preservation doesn't break either of the first two laws.

 The 1940s also saw the creation of the first artificial neural networks.
-In 1943 Warren McCulloch and Walter Pitts created a basic neural network using electrical circuits to better understand how neurons operate in the brain.
+In 1943, Warren McCulloch and Walter Pitts proposed the first mathematical model of a neural network using electrical circuits, to better understand how neurons operate in the brain.

 The 1950s: The Turing Test and the Unimate

-Another landmark moment in the history of robotics occurred in 1950, when Alan Turing outlined his test of a machine's artificial intelligence.
+Another landmark moment in the history of robotics occurred in 1950 when Alan Turing outlined his test of a machine's artificial intelligence.
 The Turing Test has become the benchmark of AI, in that it measures to which degree a machine's intelligence is equal to or indistinguishable from that of a human.

 The 1960s: The Industrial Robot Revolution